 Noises are undesirable sounds that vary widely in their scope, source, and volume.
 They range from individual occurrences, such as leaf blower or holiday firecrackers, to regular through intermittent disturbance by aircraft flying overhead and the trolley passing, to the fairly constant noise generated by traffic on freeways and roads.
 Noise is primarily a concern to sensitive land uses, such as residences and schools.
 Southeastern San Diego has a variety of land uses in proximity to major transportation facilities.
-The main sources of unwanted sound in the community are related to airport and freeway operations.
+The main sources of higher noise levels in the community are related to airport and freeway operations.
 Heavily travelled streets as well as certain activities associated with commercial and industrial land uses have the potential to generate unwanted noise.
-Figure 2-6 identifies the existing noise contours in the community.
+Figure 2-4 identifies the existing noise contours in the community, while Figure 2-5 shows future noise contours, modeled based on anticipated development and traffic.

 Federal noise standards cover transportation-related noise sources related to interstate commerce (i.e., aircraft, trains, and trucks) for which there are not more stringent state standards.
 State noise standards are set for automobiles, light trucks, and motorcycles.
-The General Plan Noise Element specifies compatibility standards (maximum noise levels) for different categories of land use.
+The General Plan Noise Element specifies compatibility guidelines and policies for different categories of land use.
 The Noise Ordinance specifies maximum one-hour average sound level limits at the boundary of a property.
 Additional Plan policies are provided in this section.